Cross Border Truck Accidents are exceptionally complicated.

 A typical car weighs 4,000 pounds.
 Large commercial trucks can exceed 80,000 pounds.
 When a large truck is involved in a collision with a car there can be catastrophic consequences.

-- Importantly, in serious, catastrophic accidents Cross Border Confidence can arrange for a health care professional from your home state or province, or an Attorney/Lawyer to meet with you to help process your accident insurance forms (PIP).
-This is very important since most policies provide immediate coverage for most medical and rehabilitation expenses.
+- Importantly, in serious, catastrophic accidents – Snowbirdaccidents.com members can help arrange immediate attention from a health care professional in your home state or province, or meet with you to help process your accident insurance forms (PIP).
+This is very important since most policies provide immediate help with most medical and rehabilitation expenses.

 CAN I SUE?